sophiiae/leetcode-gitbook/README.md

-# Preface

-## "If you can't explain it simply, you don't understand it well enough. " –Albert Einstein
+# "If you can't explain it simply, you don't understand it well enough. " –Albert Einstein

 This book contains all the problem I have solved in [LeetCode](https://leetcode.com/).